Student Groups in the School of Medicine

 Charm City Clinic

-Charm City Clinic, Inc. is a 501(c)(3) non-profit organization founded and operated by Baltimore medical, undergraduate, and graduate students in collaboration with community leaders in East Baltimor with the goal of reducing health inequities by helping East Baltimore residents obtain and maintain access to high quality health care and social services.
+Charm City Clinic, Inc. is a 501(c)(3) non-profit organization founded and operated by Baltimore medical, undergraduate, and graduate students in collaboration with community leaders in East Baltimore with the goal of reducing health inequities by helping East Baltimore residents obtain and maintain access to high quality health care and social services.
 Charm City Clinic has serves the East baltimore community by providing free preventative health screenings, health insurance and social service counseling, and extensive follow up.
 Longitudinal care is provided to every patient who receives service at the clinic.

 Community Care Initiative (CCI Health Fair)